 Distal Radius Fracture

 A distal radius fracture is one of the most common wrist injuries and occurs when the radius bone breaks near the wrist joint.
-This type of fracture often results from a fall onto an outstretched hand and can affect wrist movement, strength, and alignment.
-Prompt evaluation and treatment by an orthopedic specialist are important to restore proper function and prevent long-term complications.
+This type of fracture often results from a fall onto an outstretched hand, and it can affect wrist movement, strength, and alignment.
+Therefore, prompt evaluation and treatment by an orthopedic specialist are important to restore proper function and prevent long-term complications.

 What Is a Distal Radius Fracture?

 The radius is one of the two bones in the forearm and plays a key role in wrist motion and stability.
-A distal radius fracture occurs when the bone breaks close to the wrist, disrupting normal alignment.
+When a bone near the wrist breaks, it can cause a distal radius fracture and disrupt normal alignment.
 These fractures can range from simple cracks to complex breaks involving multiple fragments or the joint surface.

 Common Symptoms of a Distal Radius Fracture